Finsimco logo

 What students gain:

-For instructors: Use post-simulation discussions to reinforce key lessons.
+For instructors: For instructors: Use post-simulation discussions to reinforce key lessons.
 Ask students what worked, what didn’t, and how they would adjust their strategies in a real scenario.
 These reflections deepen understanding and provide actionable takeaways.

 6. Troubleshooting Thoughts